-Successful completion of the Applied Agricultural Engineering program of study will fulfill requirements of a Business and Industry endorsement or STEM endorsement if the math and science requirements are met.
+Successful completion of the Agricultural Technology and Mechanical Systems program of study will fulfill requirements of a Business and Industry endorsement.

 09704 PRINCIPLES OF AGRICULTURE, FOOD AND NATURAL RESOURCES GPA Level: Regular Grade Level: 9 Service ID: 13000200 (1 cr.)
 Prerequisites: None